H-AfrArts is Recruiting new Editors and Advisory Board Members - Please Volunteer!

 How to Apply:

-Applicants must demonstrate expertise in African Arts and have regular and reliable access to email.
+Applicants must have a background/expertise in Africa/African Diasporic Arts and have regular and reliable access to email.

 Applications will be accepted until the positions are filled.